lukeforehand/dailykin/README.md

 * Limi - Solar Plexus
 * Silio - Heart

+### NS1.32.8.22
+Numbering of the days.
+NS stands for "New Sirius", the 52-year cycle which is how long it takes Sirius B to orbit Sirius A.  The numbering is defined as follows: (1) NS cycles, (32) years, (8) months, (22) days since the beginning of the calendar.

 ### BLUE PLANETARY MONKEY - Kin 231

 Galactic Signature (BLUE PLANETARY MONKEY) and Kin day (231).